danshee/career/_posts/2021-01-12-on-patience.markdown

 “How do I do a production build?”

 <br>
-> “Beware the fury of a patient man.”
+> Beware the fury of a patient man.

--- Publilius Syrus
+&emsp;&emsp;-- Publilius Syrus
 <br>

 Things got very intense as our release date approached.
 One **weekend** we were all at work, and Bang's device notified him that it was currently not authorized for network access.
 He immediately turned to me.